 This web page shows only a small excerpt of our Kingslie research.
-Another 202 words (14 lines of text) are included under the topic Early Kingslie History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) are included under the topic Early Kingslie History in all our PDF Extended History products and printed products wherever possible.

 Kingslie Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Kingslie family name include Kingsley, Kingsleigh, Kingslee, Kinsey and others.